aryazeynep/MIND/README.md

 ### Step 5: Start Pre-training

-Finally, start the training. [cite_start]The training script (`core/train_pretrain.py`) is designed to automatically detect the chunked dataset directories and load the data efficiently using the `LazyUniversalDataset`[cite: 18].
+Finally, start the training.
+The training script (`core/train_pretrain.py`) is designed to automatically detect the chunked dataset directories and load the data efficiently using the `LazyUniversalDataset`.

 We use `nohup` to ensure the training continues even if your SSH connection is lost.